loftum/ConfigMerge/README.md

 Web/App.config merge tool based on https://github.com/andreakn/ConfigStitcher

 ---
-ConfigMerge lets you merge multiple input config files into a output config files, without the need of xdt transforms.
+ConfigMerge lets you merge multiple config files without the need of xdt transforms.

 The transformation is specified like this:
 ```